iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 The first step of the process is translating the Visio angle from the [-pi, pi] range to (0, 2pi] to simplify further calculations using the following expression:
 `angle = angle + 2*pi if angle < 0`
-> **Note**: Notice that Visio angles are given in radians and so they are processed in StartLeft.
+> **Note**: Notice that Visio angles are given in radians and so that is how they are processed in StartLeft.

 Once we have the angle normalized, there are two possible cases.
 The first one is when we have a perfectly vertical or horizontal secant.
 In this case, we will build a quadrant component (the _Private Secured Cloud_ on the first example of this section).
-The second case is when the secant is sloped with a certain angle, and we need to calculate the intersection used the formula of the line (the other two cases in the example).
+The second case is when the secant is sloped with a certain angle, and we need to calculate the intersection using the formula of the line (the other two cases in the example).

 **<u>Quadrant building</u>**

-This is the simpliest case.
+This is the simplest case.
 We only have to know the orientation of the arc and then build the quadrant based on the X or Y value depending on the case.
 The correspondences between the four possible orientations and the normalized Visio angle are the following: